 Thankfully, there are a host of robo-advisors coming up that are trying to fix that.
 By moving everything online, they can do away with a lot of the costs associated with running a physical business and as a result, focus on delivering value to their clients.

-Two of the biggest ones are Betterment and Wealthfront.
+Two of the biggest ones are Wealthsimple and Acorns.
 Both of these services provide passive-investment portfolios made up of ETFs and aim to provide people with a better retirement option than what’s currently out there.
 Betterment also has no minimum investment amounts right now, while you can start investing with Wealthfront with just $500.

 - Have a small amount of money to invest